UBC-MDS/quality_of_work_life-R/proposal.md

 prevailing worldwide pandemic, she keeps getting the news that the employees are quitting their jobs and those who are staying are not very motivated.
-To gauge the impact and to take corrective actions she has hired "BEI Vita"", a startup who are experts in this field.
+To gauge the impact and to take corrective actions she has hired "BEI Vita", a startup who are experts in this field.

 BEI Vita has reached out to us for help with this assignment and to make an automated dashboard that they can use across different clients.
 Right now, despite having many large clients, all of their analysis and reporting is still done by hand in Excel.
-They want make a holistic dashboard so that when an user (in this case Ms.Guan Yin) logs on to the "Quality of Work Life"" dashboard, she will be able to explore data collected through the survey and to interpret the effect of different factors on employee health and well-being.
+They want make a holistic dashboard so that when an user (in this case Ms.Guan Yin) logs on to the "Quality of Work Life" dashboard, she will be able to explore data collected through the survey and to interpret the effect of different factors on employee health and well-being.
 This would help identify the areas of intervention and improvements.
 She wants the dashboard to be